iftikhar164/Pyhton-Kafka-manager/README.md

-Pyhton Kafka Manager for common operations
+Python Kafka Manager for common operations

 The KafkaManager class is a Python-based utility for managing Kafka topics, partitions, and messages.
 It provides a high-level interface to Kafka functionalities such as topic creation, partition management, message production, and consumption.
 The class uses Kafka's producer, consumer, and admin clients to interact with a Kafka cluster.
 Below is a detailed description of the code:

 Class Initialization